ocuil/ibmmq-monitoring-agent/README.md

 env GOOS=linux GOARCH=amd64 go build -mod=vendor ./...
 ```

+The agent use an external config files locate in `conf` folder, there are secrets.json (ansible vault) with the credentials of the `elasticsearch` cluster and vars.json with the endpoint and a new parameter to select (in a future versions) the output of the agent, currently only is `elasticsearch`

 ---
 ## :large_blue_diamond: Install IBM MQ Server to deploy a full lab env and play